Observability Principles

 Mixing the two is a category violation

-Section titled “Mixing the two is a category violation”The customer ingestion endpoint (/api/v1/traces — API-key authenticated, write:traces scope)
+Section titled “Mixing the two is a category violation”The decision API surface (POST /decide — API-key authenticated, decide:domain scope

-receives customer data only.
-Operational telemetry has its own backend, distinct from
+read routes) receives and produces customer data only.
+Operational telemetry has its own

-- Application log statements never include customer PII (taxpayer-identifiable content, full trace payloads with user prompts, private conversation text).
-Workspace IDs and scan IDs are fine; their contents are not.
+- Application log statements never include customer PII (decision-context content, audit-chain payloads, private conversation text).
+Org/domain IDs and decision IDs are fine; their contents are not.

-- Operational spans that cross customer-data surfaces carry references (scan IDs, sample IDs, trace IDs) rather than copying the customer data into the operational record.
+- Operational spans that cross customer-data surfaces carry references (decision IDs, audit-chain entry IDs, override-pattern signal IDs) rather than copying the customer data into the operational record.

 - If debugging requires joining operational telemetry with customer data, the join happens at query time against the customer-data store — never by copying customer data into the operational store.